Spicy Strawberry Mojito

 A traditional mojito is made with white rum, mint, lime, simple syrup, and club soda.
 We took the foundation of a true mojito and simply added strawberries and jalapeno to create this sweet and spicy riff on the cocktail!

-While it’s easy to make our strawberry jalapeno mojito, you will need a few useful bar tools:
+While it’s easy to make our spicy strawberry mojito, you will need a few useful bar tools:

 • Cocktail shaker